Mere Rashke Qamar

-Lyrics

-The lyrics are addressed to an unnamed lover of the narrator.

 Versions

 2013 remix

 It was recreated and released as a single on 5 April 2013 by A1melodymaster for the album Reformed; which released on 16 March 2017 with different renewed songs of Nusrat Fateh Ali Khan.

 2017 film version

 The song was recreated by lyricist Manoj Muntashir and composer Tanishk Bagchi for Milan Luthria's 2017 Hindi film Baadshaho; written by Rajat Arora.
 It features original version of Nusrat Fateh Ali Khan's voice with new version of Rahat Fateh Ali Khan's voice.
 The video; starring Ajay Devgn & Ileana D'Cruz; has been shot in different locales of Bikaner, Jodhpur and Jaisalmer.

 Despite other controversies; created after 2016 Uri attack, due to which Pakistani artists were banned from working in India; producer Bhushan Kumar said that he was working for last one-and-a-half year on a track "that brings out the chemistry between Ajay and Ileana's characters".
 He said, "I was sure it had to be Nusrat saab's composition.
 I procured the rights and I'm thankful to Rahat for singing it."
 He felt happy with the response on the new version.

 The soundtrack has a female version for the film too, in voice of Tulsi Kumar, which released on 21 August.
 Its music video was released on 25 August by her father's company T-Series, featuring Kumar herself.

 Rahat was nominated for Mirchi Music Award for Male Vocalist of The Year in 10th Mirchi Music Awards, while Muntashir won the IIFA Award for Best Lyricist in 19th IIFA Awards.